-4. As shown the figure below, attach the free end of the patch cord connected to the output port on ACCESS Master-A to the end of one fiber to be tested and attach the free end of the patch cord connected to the input port on ACCESS Master-B to the opposite end of the fiber.
-Attach the free end of the patch cord connected to the input port on ACCESS Master-A to the end of another fiber to be tested and attach the free end of the patch cord connected to the output port on ACCESS Master-B to the opposite end of the fiber.
+4. As shown the figure below, attach the free end of the patch cord connected to the output port on ACCESS Master-A to the end of one device under test and attach the free end of the patch cord connected to the input port on ACCESS Master-B to the opposite end of the fiber.

+Attach the free end of the patch cord connected to the input port on ACCESS Master-A to the end of another device under test and attach the free end of the patch cord connected to the output port on ACCESS Master-B to the opposite end of the fiber.
-- (1) Mode conditioners (for multi-mode fiber)

-- (2) Patch codes

-- (3) In-line connectors
+- (1) Mode conditioners (for multi-mode fiber) - (2) Patch cords - (3) In-line connectors - (4) Device under test (fiber, coupler, etc.)